 3- El Rosario church, San Salvador

-You should visit El Rosario church either early in the morning or in the late afternoon; during these times, the lights have the most climactic effect.
+You should visit El Rosario church either early in the morning or late afternoon; during these times, the lights have the most captivating effect.

-El Rosario church is conveniently located in the San Salvador Historic District; it is near popular attractions such as the National Palace and the National theater.
+El Rosario church is conveniently located in the San Salvador Historic District, near popular attractions such as the National Palace and the National Theater.

 4- Santa Lucia Church, Suchitoto

-The outside of the church is painted white, typical of the colonial-era churches.
-It has two towers, one has the bell tower and in the other has metal bars that produce different sounds
+The outside of the church is painted white, typical of colonial-era churches.
+It has two towers; one IS the bell tower, and the other has metal bars that produce different sounds.

-The inside of the church is beautiful, it has hand-carved panels, six iconic columns, and sculptures definitely worth seeing.
+The inside of the church is beautiful; it has hand-carved panels, six iconic columns, and sculptures worth seeing.

-During your visit to Suchitoto, you will get to explore a magnificent church that dates back to colonial times.
+Visit Suchitoto and explore the magnificent church that dates back to colonial times.
 Furthermore, the area around Suchitoto is home to great tourist attractions such as Suchitlan Lake, the Guazapa volcano, and the town itself.

 5- Church of the Immaculate Conception, Ataco